-As Orange County’s first chemical dependency recovery hospital, Laguna Treatment Hospital provides research-based clinical and support services for adults suffering with drug and/or alcohol addiction and co-occurring mental health disorders.
+If you don’t choose Los Angeles addiction treatment, Orange County’s first chemical dependency recovery hospital, Laguna Treatment Hospital provides research-based clinical and support services for adults suffering with drug and/or alcohol addiction and co-occurring mental health disorders.
 The hospital has the expertise to care for most patients, including those who are medically compromised and require 24/7 medical care through its unique medical model for addiction treatment.

-More Ways to Get Help
+More Ways to Get Addiction Help in Los Angeles

 - Alcoholics Anonymous Los Angeles, find an AA meeting in Los Angeles and nearby areas.

 - Southern California Region of Narcotics Anonymous, find an NA meeting in Los Angeles and neighboring cities.